allanNAIT/allanNAIT.github.io/comp1017/module2/17-content-layout/content-layout.md

+---
+layout: page
-# 17 - Layout with Content
+title: 17 - Layout with Content
+---
 The following file is required for this lesson:
 * [layout-with-content.zip](files/layout-with-content.zip)